tendermint/tendermint/docs/architecture/adr-082-socket-protocol.md

 have had a negative impact on the stability and performance of out-of-process applications using it.
 In particular:

-- The protocol lacks request identifiers, so the client and server must complete requests in strict FIFO order.
+- The protocol lacks request identifiers, so the client and server must return responses in strict FIFO order.
 Even if the client issues requests that have no dependency on each other, the protocol has no way except order of issue to map responses to requests.

-This strictly limits the application's ability to process requests concurrently, and has been a source of complaints from some network operators on that basis.
+  This reduces (in some cases substantially) the concurrency an application can exploit, since the parallelism of requests in flight is gated by the slowest active request at any moment.
+There have been complaints from some network operators on that basis.

 - The protocol lacks method identifiers, so the only way for the client and server to understand which operation is requested is to dispatch on the type